dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 This section hardly goes into the topic of *thread-safety*.
 It does not talk about the *Java memory model* at all.

 *Immutable objects* cannot be modified after creation.
+For reference types that means that both the reference and the referenced object cannot be modified after creation.
 This simplifies reasoning about code, and safe sharing of (immutable) objects between threads.

+Personal note: an *immutable class* is a class that *cannot be extended* (thus preventing the introduction of mutable instance fields), and whose instances are *immutable objects*.

 How to create an *immutable class*:
 * Make the class `final` (or all constructors `private`), to prevent the creation of mutable subclasses